zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 :new: **Important**

-Starting with v1.09, the ISPW Jenkins Operational plugin can support certificates to connect with ISPW .
+Starting with v1.09, the ISPW Jenkins Operations plugin can support certificates to connect with ISPW.
 For information about using certificates with Jenkins, see <https://www.jenkins.io/doc/book/using/using-credentials/>

 ---